Our Programs

 • Meeting with college representatives at WFS during the fall.

-• Registering for additional SAT, ACT, or SAT II exams if needed.
+• Registering for additional SAT or ACT exams if needed.

 • Reviewing college lists with College Guidance to ensure a balanced range of options.